-Now in 2018 Nigel unveils details of his recent work and the latest work, developed in his skunkworks* trademarked as Pouncer™ and currently under wraps but about to cause major headlines across the world in how to deliver life sustaining food relief into chaos and disaster areas accurately…
+In 2018 Nigel unveiled details of his recent work and the latest work, developed in his skunkworks* trademarked as Pouncer™ and currently under wraps but about to cause major headlines across the world in how to deliver life sustaining food relief into chaos and disaster areas accurately…

 Nigel explains the power of disruptive technologies and how his own work and inventions can play important roles in human connectivity, economic development, food security, early weather warnings, crop production and monitoring - in ways that are likely to change the face of the industry.

 *‘Skunk works’ is a term widely used in business, engineering, and some technical fields to describe a group of people with a high degree of autonomy who are unhampered by bureaucracy, and work on critical, advanced or secret projects.

 Publications: The Adventurous Traveller; Royal Geographical Society’s Handbook on Expedition Catering.
 Nigel has also contributed to the book Dyslexia and Us alongside Sir Steve Redgrave, Baroness Mone of Mayfair and many other celebrities.